 Approximately 15% of children suffer from serious psychological problems.
 And, a significant number of these children do not grow out of their childhood difficulties—recent longitudinal studies have found that by their 21st birthday, 3 out of 5 individuals meet criteria for a psychiatric disorder.
-Views of children with mental disorders has changed over the centuries, from harsh treatments in the 17th and 18th centuries, to the belief that children needed moral guidance and support, to a custodial model popular in the early 20th century, to modern evidence-based therapy.
+Views of children with mental disorders has changed over the centuries, from harsh treatments in the 17th and 18th centuries, to a custodial model popular in the early 20th century, to modern evidence-based diagnosis and therapy.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

-Dr. Rosén is a licensed clinical psychologist, a psychology professor at Colorado State University, past Director of the Psychological Services Center at Colorado State University, and Director of the Clinical/Counseling Psychology Concentration.
-He received his doctorate in clinical psychology from the State University of New York at Stony Brook in 1984 and completed his residency in clinical psychology at the University of Mississippi Medical Center.
-Dr. Rosén teaches undergraduate- and graduate-level courses in child exceptionality and psychopathology, child and adolescent therapy, consultation, and advanced clinical practicum.
-Dr. Rosén specializes in child/adolescent and family problems – in areas ranging from ADHD, parent management training, bipolar disorder, reactive attachment disorder, developmental disabilities, to autism spectrum disorders.
+Dr. Rosén is a psychology professor at Colorado State University, past Director of the Psychological Services Center at Colorado State University, and Director of the Clinical/Counseling Psychology Concentration.
+He received his doctorate in clinical psychology from the State University of New York at Stony Brook (Stony Brook University) and completed his residency in clinical psychology at the University of Mississippi Medical Center.
+Dr. Rosén teaches undergraduate-level courses in Child Exceptionality and Psychopathology and Clinical Psychology, and he supervises the required internship/field placement for the Clinical Concentration.
+Dr. Rosén specializes in child/adolescent and family problems—in areas ranging from ADHD, parent management training, bipolar disorder, reactive attachment disorder, developmental disabilities, to autism spectrum disorders.